PawanChaurasia/mcd_stitcher/README.md

 ### Requirements

-Ensure you have the following dependencies installed:
+The following dependencies will installed:

 - `click`
 - `numpy`